unclehowell/datro/COLLABORATE.md

 The reason we have this second website related branch, is to hack our way to a few desired goals:
     - we have a main website `datro.xyz`, then a few seperate urls for each of the solutions we're developing.
-    - all the websites are contained in this single monorepo (the gh-pages branch).
+    - all the websites are contained in this single MonoREAPo (the gh-pages branch).
 And hosted using GitHub Pages.
     - Github only allow one url and one webpage per repository.
 Netlify gets around this, but the charge per each website change e.g. build/ deploy.
     - We tried to 'url/ mask -forward' our urls to the various seperate sites in our gh-pages subdirectories, where they're held.
     - Sadly the visitor is either redirected to a link they didn't enter and/or presented with the site, but no ssl/ browser safety.